cuttlebelle/website/content/index/why.md

   - image: fish
     headline: Easy templating
     text: |
       Cuttlebelle uses [JSX](https://facebook.github.io/jsx/) as the templating language.
-This makes it very convenient to build simple partials all the way to super complex ones that fetch data from online APIs.
+This makes it very convenient to build simple layouts all the way to super complex ones that fetch data from online APIs.

+      Now you can start testing your layouts with [Jest](https://facebook.github.io/jest/) or any other react tester.
   - image: fish
     headline: No lock-in
     text: |
       With Cuttlebelle you’re not locked into any CMS and are able to move to another solution as your websites scales.

-      All your content is in easy digestible markdown files.
+      All your content is in easy digestible markdown files and can be exported to javascript objects.
 ---